heyjva/support/src/voice-pe/troubleshooting/firmware-reinstall-from.bootloader.md

 {% stepContent %}

    1. Open the ESPHome web installer page for Home Assistant Voice Preview Edition.
-      - {% stepInfo "The web installer is a tool that allows you to install software on your device." %}
+      - {% stepInfo %}The web installer is a tool that allows you to install software on your device.{% endstepInfo %}
    2. On the web installer page, select **Connect** and select the device from the list of USB devices.
    3. Select **Connect** again.